gaqzi/reflections/notes/python/structural_subtyping_in_python.md

     print(contains(haystack, needle))
 ```

-In this snippet, we're declaring haystack to be a `dict` and then passing a `set` in the main function.
-If you try to run this function it'll happily print `True`.
-However, if you run mypy against this file, it'll complain as follows:
+In this snippet, we're declaring `haystack` to be a `dict` and then passing a `set` to the function parameter.
+If you try to run this function, it'll happily print `True`.
+However, if you run [mypy](https://mypy.readthedocs.io/en/stable/) against this file, it'll complain as follows:

 ```
 src.py:17: error: Argument 1 to "find" has incompatible type "Set[int]"; expected